pananton/busrpc-spec/docs/style.md

 # Style guide

-Busrpc *proto* file style is very similar to the one suggested in the protocol buffer's official [documentation](https://developers.google.com/protocol-buffers/docs/style) (with some additions related to busrpc specifics).
+Busrpc protobuf file style is very similar to the one suggested in the protocol buffer's official [documentation](https://developers.google.com/protocol-buffers/docs/style) (with some additions related to busrpc specifics).
 All places where busprc style guide violates the official one are explicitly stated.

 * [Basic rules](#basic-rules)
 * [File structure](#file-structure)